souroy22/Mentis-Eye-frontend/README.md

 # MANTIS EYE PROJECT

-Welcome to the Shoppy Carts project!
-This is a web application for managing MANTIS EYE PROJECT.
+Welcome to the MANTIS EYE PROJECT!
+This is a web application for managing 3 DATABASES.

 ## Project Live Link